aleph2c/miros-rabbitmq/docs/_sources/installing_infrastructure.rst.txt

   > ls ~/.ssh | grep pub

 If nothing appears, the deployment machine doesn't have a public key.
-To make one do this (only run these commands if you don't have a public key already):
+To make a public key, do the following (only run these commands if you don't have a public key already):

 .. code-block:: python